eduNEXT/openedx-events-2-zapier/README.rst

 This repository demonstrates how to connect Open edX registration, enrollment, and grade change events to external tools via Zapier, enabling easier automation workflows through this third-party service.

-Open edX Events are a powerful feature that allows developers to listen to key events in the platform and trigger custom actions based on them.
+Open edX Events are a powerful feature that allows developers to listen to key events in the Open edX platform and trigger custom actions based on them.
 This can be useful for a variety of use cases, such as:

 - Sending welcome emails to new users
 - Logging new enrollments to external CRMs